Spa Practice 1: Kobayashi tops as rain spoils first session in Belgium

 31 August, 2012

-Aug.31 (Apex) After 33 days of waiting, Formula One action got underway again at Spa-Francorchamps for the first practice session of the Belgian Grand Prix weekend, and it bucketed down with rain almost as if nature was spiting the teams, drivers and fans on the opening day of the second half of the season.
+Aug.31 (GP247) After 33 days of waiting, Formula One action got underway again at Spa-Francorchamps for the first practice session of the Belgian Grand Prix weekend, and it bucketed down with rain almost as if nature was spiting the teams, drivers and fans on the opening day of the second half of the season.

 In the end it was Kamui Kobayashi in the Sauber who topped the timing screens when the chequered flag came down after the ninety minutes, which saw very little running as conditions were only good for extreme wet tyres, which would be a risky exercise, and too wet for intermediates.